rosasun51/rosasun51.github.io/_posts/2025-01-01-MyFirstPost.md

 # LLM101: Prompt Engineering for Everyday Tasks

 ## DKU Library & DKU AI Club Collaboration

-## Introduction to Prompt Engineering

-### Learning Objectives
-By the end of this workshop, you will:
-- Understand the basic logic and principles of prompt engineering.
-- Gain hands-on experience through examples and exercises.
-- Complete practical applications through interactive group experiences.
+This blog is a recap of the contents prompt engineering worckshop originally held by me and the library.
+Hope it is useful for everybody!
+The aim is to promote the understanding of the importance of prompt engineering techinques and introduce the basic logic and principles of prompt engineering.
+You can also gain hands-on experience through examples and exercises~

 ## What is Prompt Engineering?
 **Definition:** Crafting effective inputs (prompts) to guide AI models in generating desired outputs.